 Capital needs are informed by the University's Capital Planning Framework, Campus Land Use Plan, and planning activities that occur within major components of the institution at regular cycles throughout the year.
 These components include the annual academic program planning and review, administrative support planning and review, deferred capital renewal, technology, utility systems, energy and sustainability planning, as well as planning for transportation (roads and sidewalks), parking, and open space.
-Within this context, budgetary and fiscal analyses at the local, state, and federal levels are taken into account.
+Within this context, budgetary and fiscal analyses at the local, state, and federal levels are considered.

-Within each component of planning, a number of more detailed issues are reviewed and examined relative to their impact on facilities over the short and long term.
+Within each component of planning, several more detailed issues are reviewed and examined relative to their impact on facilities over the short- and long-term.
 One approach used for this more detailed planning is the Campus Infrastructure Planning Work Group.
-Bringing together a comprehensive cross section of University constituents, the group evaluates infrastructure projects on a number of dimensions to ensure thoroughness of planning, conformance with master planning principles adopted by the MSU Board of Trustees, and impact across the University.
+Bringing together a comprehensive cross section of University constituents, the group evaluates infrastructure projects on several dimensions to ensure thoroughness of planning, conformance with master planning principles adopted by the MSU Board of Trustees, and impact across the University.